 They are probably the hardiest of Caridina species and can handle a wide range of water parameters in the tank.

 Temperature: The optimal temperature should be in the range of 20 – 24 °C (68 – 74 °F).
 However, they can tolerate lower or higher temperatures as well.
-According to multiple studies, temperature is one of the factors affecting their growth, survival, and breeding patterns.
-Higher temperature will increase their metabolism and breeding rate but will reduce the lifespan.
+According to multiple studies, the temperature is one of the factors affecting their growth, survival, and breeding patterns.
+Higher temperature will increase their metabolism and breeding rate but will reduce their lifespan.

 pH: Tangerine Tiger shrimp will appreciate water with a slightly acidic to neutral pH, in the range of 6.0 to 7.5.
 It makes them a great choice for any Neocaridina or Caridina tank setups.